Syed Mukhtaruddin Shah

 Mufti Syed Mukhtaruddin Shah is a Pakistani spiritual leader and Islamic scholar.
-He is currently serving as Sheikh Al Hadith of Jamia Zakariya Darul Aman Karbogha Sharif and Patron of Wifaq ul Madaris Al-Arabia, Pakistan.
+He is currently serving as Sheikh Al Hadith of Jamia Zakariya Darul Uloom Karbogha Sharif and Patron of Wifaq ul Madaris Al-Arabia, Pakistan.

 He is the authorized caliph of Maulana Muhammad Zakaria Kandhalvi.

 Syed Adnan Kakakhil and Pakistani cricketer Muhammad Rizwan are among his devotees.

 Writings

 He is the author of many books.
 Some are: